Frequently Asked Questions

 When will I receive any of my investment back?

-Ultimately, the timing of a distribution is dependent on the claims resolution process and on the timing of court approval of the Receiver’s Third Distribution Motion.
-If there is no objection, we anticipate being able to make the distribution towards the end of the third quarter of 2021.
+Ultimately, the timing of a distribution is dependent on the claims resolution process and on the timing of court approval of the Receiver’s Fourth Distribution Motion.
+If there are no major objections that delay the distribution process, we anticipate being able to make the distribution in October-November of 2023.
 Defrauded Investors who otherwise qualify for a distribution might receive additional distributions in the future.
-Some Defrauded Investors who do not qualify for the current interim distribution may become eligible for future distributions.
+However, it is not known at this time whether there will be an additional distribution and, if yes, when it may take place.
+Some Defrauded Investors who do not qualify for the current interim distribution may become eligible for future distributions, again, if such a distribution takes place.
 No further distributions are expected with regard to allowed claims that are fully resolved in the subject Motion for Classes other than the Defrauded Investors.

 Additionally, you are highly encouraged to monitor this Receivership website and the www.AequitasClaims.com site for announcements and additional distribution or related information.